mykmal/cowas/README.md

 Run the shell script `util/preprocess_ukb.sh` from within the main COWAS folder to process the downloaded data.
 This script will perform the following data wrangling and quality control steps:

-1. Create the file `phenotypes/protein_pairs.tsv` listing all possible pairs of proteins that have autosomal genomic coordinates available, with one pair per row.
+1. Create the file `phenotypes/unique_proteins.tsv` listing all proteins that have autosomal genomic coordinates available, with one protein per row.
+Also create the file `phenotypes/protein_pairs.tsv` listing all possible pairs of these proteins, with one pair per row.
 2. Subset the main dataset to obtain a set of high-quality, unrelated, White British samples and subset the proteomics data to obtain the set of samples assessed at the initial visit.
 Then subset the genotype data, proteomics data, and covariate data to a common set of samples.
 3. Remove variants from the UK Biobank genotype data that have any missingness, fail a Hardy-Weinberg equilibrium test, lack an rsID, or are palindromic.
 Remove all rows in the AD GWAS that are duplicated by rsID, effect allele, and reference allele; such entries should not exist and represent an error in the GWAS.
 After this, subset the UK Biobank genotype data and the AD GWAS data to a common set of variants.
 The filtered genotype and GWAS data are saved to the folders `cowas/genotypes` and `cowas/gwas`, respectively.
 4. Compute the top 20 genetic principal components from the quality-controlled genotype data.
 Following best practices, before computing PCs we remove all indels, SNPs in regions of long-range LD, and SNPs with MAF < 0.01.
 We also prune the remaining SNPs to r^2 < 0.1 with a 1000 bp window and a step size of 100 bp.
 5. Create the file `phenotypes/covariates.tsv` with one row per sample and 48 columns for sample ID, age, age^2, sex, age * sex, age^2 * sex, UKB assessment center (coded as 21 binary dummy variables), genotyping array (binary), and the first 20 genetic PCs.
 Finally, create the file `phenotypes/proteins.tsv` with one row per sample and one column per protein.

 The `cowas/raw` folder can be deleted after the preprocessing script successfully finishes.

+# Part 2: Testing for association between co-expression and disease